adambard/learnxinyminutes-docs/javascript.html.markdown

 myObj.myOtherFunc(); // = "HELLO WORLD!"

 // When you call a function with the new keyword, a new object is created, and
-// made available to the function via this.
+// made available to the function via the this keyword.
 Functions designed to be called
-// like this are called constructors.
+// like that are called constructors.

 var MyConstructor = function(){
     this.myNumber = 5;